Navigation Home - AA-Fishing Lakes Fish

 Tennessee offers fantastic opportunities for trout fishing, with a variety of trout species and abundant fishing locations throughout the state.
 Anglers can enjoy pursuing rainbow trout, brown trout, and brook trout in Tennessee's lakes and rivers, with each species providing its unique angling experience.
 The purpose of this page is to share basic information about trout fishing and identify trout fishing waters in the state.

-Rainbow trout are one of the most popular trout species in Tennessee.
+Rainbow trout are one of the most fished for trout species in the state, and can be found in numerous Tennessee lakes and rivers.
+Known for its tasty pink flesh, rainbows are a favorite among the vast majority of trout anglers in the state.
+It also appeals to the fly fisherman as it can be caught on flies as well as other small baits and lures.
+It feeds on small insects, minnows, crustaceans and worms.
+It is ideal for both sport and dining pleasure.
 These vibrant fish can be found in numerous lakes and rivers, including the Caney Fork River, the Clinch River, and the Hiwassee River.
 Rainbow trout are known for their acrobatic fights and willingness to strike a variety of baits and lures.
 Tennessee's stocked rainbow trout fisheries provide ample opportunities for anglers to land these beautiful fish, with spring and fall being prime seasons for trout fishing.
+More...

-Brown trout are another prized trout species found in Tennessee.
+Brown trout, another prized trout species, can be found in select Tennessee lakes and rivers.
+Many of these fisheries are attracting anglers from near and far.
+These elusive and wary fish offer a challenge to anglers, requiring stealthy presentations and precise casting to entice a bite.
+Brown trout feed on worms, minnows, insects and crustaceans.
+Larger browns can be taken on jerkbaits, small crankbaits and spinners.
 These fish are known for their elusive nature and can be challenging to catch, making them a favorite among seasoned anglers.
 Tennessee's cold-water rivers and streams, such as the South Holston River and the Watauga River, offer excellent habitats for brown trout.
 These fisheries require anglers to employ stealthy approaches and precise presentations to entice these wary fish.
 Brown trout fishing is particularly productive in the early morning or late evening hours.
+More...

 Trout Waters